Reviewed by: Professional Visa Consultants team of BTW Visas (China Visa Experts)

 Therefore, it is recommended to start your visa application at least 3–4 weeks before your travel date.

-Typically 30 days per entry.
+Stay Duration: Typically up to 30 days per entry.

 Indian citizens applying for a China visa must meet several requirements to prove their identity, financial stability, and travel purpose.